How to Make Money on Pinterest (Without Spending Any)

 Alternatively, Mangools KWFinder can aid in your Pinterest SEO as well by revealing what people are actively searching for online.

-Set Up Conversions API
+Step 5: Set Up Conversions API

-Create High-Quality Pins
+Step 6: Create High-Quality Pins

 Pinterest’s standard pin size is 1000 × 1500 px, though other formats can work depending on your content.
-To build trust and recognition, maintain a consistent design theme — use the same fonts, colors, and style across your pins.
+To build trust and recognition, maintain a consistent design theme: use the same fonts, colors, and style across your pins.
 Consistency helps your audience recognize your brand instantly and encourages engagement.

-Pin Consistently
+Step 7: Pin Consistently

 Consistency doesn’t have to be complicated.
-SocialPilot lets you organize, schedule, and analyze content across all your channels — helping you stay on track.
+SocialPilot lets you organize, schedule, and analyze content across all your channels, helping you stay on track.
 Test it today with their 14-day free trial.

 SocialPilot banner ad reading ‘Be a better social media marketer’ with icons for likes, comments, and a Free Trial button on the right.